 Why this works:

-How you can use this framework: Tell your audience how you created something that helped you achieve a goal.
+How you can use this framework: Tell your audience about things that are hidden in plain sight.

 Examples of this framework in action: